ks-sbc/.github/CONTRIBUTING.md

    - Review documentation templates
    - Familiarize yourself with our YAML frontmatter requirements
    - Learn our tag taxonomy

+## Technical Contributions

+If you have technical skills, consider helping with:

+- GitHub Actions workflow development
+- Obsidian plugin configuration and scripting
+- Security model implementation
+- Documentation system automation

+Technical contributors should consult our [Development Guide](./docs/development.md) for coding standards and technical requirements.

+## Non-Technical Contributions

+There are many valuable ways to contribute without technical expertise:

+### Documentation & Content Creation

+- **Create Document Templates**
+  Design Markdown templates for frequently used document types with clear placeholder text.

+- **Develop Visual Security Classification Guide**
+  Create visual explanations of our three-tier security model (L0/L1/L2) with examples.

+- **Create Step-by-Step Workflow Guides**
+  Develop user-friendly guides showing common workflows with screenshots.

+### Testing & User Experience

+- **Conduct Usability Testing**
+  Test the system by following specific scenarios and document your experience.

+- **Create Glossary of Terms**
+  Compile and define terms used throughout the system.

+### Organization & Metadata

+- **Organize Tag Taxonomy**
+  Help organize and structure the hierarchical tag system.

+- **Review and Improve Error Messages**
+  Suggest more user-friendly alternatives to current error messages.

+### Training Materials

+- **Create FAQ Document**
+  Compile common questions and answers about using the system.

+- **Develop Training Scenarios**
+  Create realistic scenarios for training exercises.

 ## Contribution Process